 Do not use wire cutters or strippers on anything other than wire!
-If you use a cutter to trim a protruding screw head, or cut
+If you use a cutter to trim a protruding screw head, or cut a hardened-steel spring, you will usually damage the blades.

 Table 8.2 Numbered Drill Sizes